Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Inspectors conduct door-to-door inspections in designated areas for property maintenance violations.
 They survey rental properties for interior and exterior code violations and issue corrective notices.
 The most common examples of violations are: deteriorated or ineffective waterproofing of exterior walls, roof, foundation or floors, broken windows or doors; ceilings, roofs, ceiling and roof supports or horizontal members that sag, split or buckle; any building in disrepair that constitutes a public nuisance; structure in need of painting; broken windows; electrical problems; heating and air concerns; plumbing leaks; unsafe fire conditions.

+The Disaster Mitigation Act of 2000, as amended, requires that local governments develop and adopt natural hazard mitigation plans in order to receive certain Federal assistance.
+In 2006 a regional Hazard Mitigation Plan was adopted for the West Piedmont area, comprised of the Counties of Franklin, Henry, Patrick, and Pittsylvania, and the Cities of Danville and Martinsville and the Towns of Chatham, Boones Mill, Gretna, Hurt, Ridgeway, Rocky Mount and Stuart.
+This plan was drafted in order to study the West Piedmont Regions risks from and vulnerabilities to natural hazards and to make recommendations on mitigating the effects of such hazards.
 This plan is required to be updated every five (5) years and it is now that time.
 As part of the five (5) year update, the City is requesting citizen input on the hazards, and impacts that are caused within the region.
 Please take a few minutes and complete this survey so that we can better address those hazards that impact this area.

 You can pay your utility bill at Customer Accounts in the Charles H. Harris Financial Service Center on 311 Memorial Drive, Monday through Friday, from 8:30 am to 5:00 pm, by mail, or by visiting Danville Utilities.